 With the Pre-MARC Program, students will receive hands on research experience under the supervision of a faculty member at a research-intensive institution during a ten-week period over the summer break.
-In order to be eligible to the program, students:
+In order to be eligible for the program, students:

-If you are you a current St. Mary’s student or a high school student interested in learning more about the MARC U*STAR and/or the Pre-MARC programs and its outstanding benefits, please contact Tim Raabe, Ph.D.
+If you are interested in learning more about the MARC U*STAR and/or the Pre-MARC programs and their outstanding benefits, please contact Veronica Contreras-Shannon, Ph.D.

 MARC U*STAR Program and Pre-MARC Program Director